 When you’re wearing your manager hat, you’re scouring your company looking for small enhancements every day.
-This obsession with continuous improvement is what big companies call “six-sigma thinking,” but you probably just think of it as building a great company.
+This obsession with continuous improvement is what big companies call “six-sigma thinking”.
+You probably just think of it as building a great company.

 The other bucket is reserved for thinking and it’s where you create the future of your company.
-In this visionary time, you get to design new products, imagine new ways of serving customers, or contemplate where you could take your business in the years ahead.
+In this visionary time, you get to design new products, imagine new ways of serving customers.
+Or you may contemplate where you could take your business in the years ahead.